bfeif/personal-website/content/posts/why-i-always-use-cdfs.md

 https://www.andata.at/en/software-blog-reader/why-we-love-the-cdf-and-do-not-like-histograms-that-much.html

-# Subtitle
-...except for maybe scatter plots.

-# Intro

 The modern data scientist lives in an ocean of plotting techniques.
-From matplotlib to ggplot2; from plotly to d3.js; from histograms, to box and whisker plots, to scatter plots, to whatever crazy chart seaborn comes up with next; it can be hard for novice data scientists to make sense of it all, drowning under all these charts!
+From matplotlib to ggplot2; from plotly to d3.js; from histograms, to box and whisker plots, to scatter plots, to whatever crazy chart seaborn comes up with next; it can be hard for novice data scientists to make sense of it all, drowning under all these different plotting tools!

 --> insert image of raining plot types.

-But not to worry--let Cumulative Distribution Functions (CDFs) be your life-jacket; they are the one EDA companion you truly need; the one that cuts through all the noise, and is there to illuminate the statistical darkness.
+But not to worry--let Cumulative Distribution Functions (CDFs) be your life-jacket; they are the one EDA companion you truly need; the one that cuts through all the noise; the one that is there to reliably illuminate your dark statistical world of not-yet understood data.

 # What's a Cumulative Distribution Function?

-I've been working in commerical data science applications for 4+ years now, and I can tell you--I rarely see CDFs, except on my own screen.
-So, in case you're not familiar, let's take some time to explain:
+I've been working in commerical data science applications for 4+ years now, and I can tell you--I rarely see CDFs, except on my own laptop.
+So, in case you're not familiar, let's take a moment to explain:

 While a Probability Distribution Function (PDF) measures `P(x=0)` for some probability function `P` over some support variable `x`, a CDF measures `P(x<0)` for that same probability function `P` over the same support `x`.

 Or, for the calculus fans in the audience, a CDF is the integral of the PDF.
-A histogram is an approximation of the underlying PDF of some empirical column or feature in our data.
+<iframe src="https://math.embed.fun/embed/jekWHsynLThYAB8hiQ3jJu" frameborder="0" width="200" height="155"></iframe>

+Most typically, we estimate the PDF of some empirical column or feature in our data by plotting histograms.
+Histograms can be nice in their immediate visual interpretability, but the list of reasons ends there.
+It pays to learn to love CDFs, and I can convince you in 7 reasons:

-# 7 Reasons Why CDFs Are the Best Tool for Understanding Your Data's Distribution
+# 7 Reasons Why CDFs Render Histograms Obsolete

-Of course, there's more to the plotting world than PDFs and CDFs.
-For example, scatter plots serve quite a different function to PDFs and CDFs, in that they are unmatched in their ability for getting a first look at correlation, and the relationship between two variables.
+Disclaimer: of course, there's more to the plotting world than PDFs and CDFs.
+For example, scatter plots serve quite a different function to PDFs and CDFs, in that they are mostly used for getting a first look at the relationship between two variables.

-But, if your goal is to understand your data's distribution, then there's simply no match for the CDF.
+That said, if your goal is to understand your data's distribution, then there's simply no match for the CDF.
+So, without further ado:

-## 1. Key Values are Obvious
+## 1. Key Values Become Immediately Obvious
-I almost forgot to mention--yes, the box and whisker plot is utterly useless; it is but a shadow of the CDF.
+With all this talk of histograms, I almost forgot to mention--yes, the box and whisker plot is utterly useless; it is but a shadow of the CDF.

 ## 2. The Perils of Binning Artifacts, and the Disappearance of Multi-Modality
 ...
 You might be wondering to yourself now, "but can't I just decrease the bin size, and then the binning artifacts are gone?"
 Yes, you can!
-But you can only reduce the bin size as much as your data volume allows you to, which brings me to my next point.
+But you can only reduce the bin size as much as your data volume allows you to, which brings me to my next point:

-## 3. CDFs Remain High-Integrity Under Low Data Volume.
+## 3. CDFs Remain Relatively High-Integrity Under Low Data Volume.
-## 4. Pontificating on the data's underlying Statistical Distribution Becomes Much More Productive.
+## 4. Pontificating on Your Data's Underlying Statistical Distribution Becomes Much More Productive.
 ## 5. Missing Values and Outliers are Self-Evident.
 ## 6. Distribution Comparisons are Simply Easy.
 ## 7. The Data Tells You All its Secrets.